Ziqi-Li/GEO4162C/README.md

 ## Overview

-This course is an introduction to the quantitative analysis of spatial data that explores clustering, spatial patterns, and intrinsic relationships between geographic variables.
+This course is an introduction to spatial data science that explores spatial data geomtries, patterns, and statsitcial relationships.
 Students will learn GIS, statistics, and Python programming skills as well as fundamental spatial analysis techniques.

 ## Learning Outcomes

+- Analyze spatial data using Python and Notebook
 - Differentiate between descriptive and inferential statistics
-- Analyze spatial data using Python
-- Measure patterns in real-world spatial data
+- Measure patterns in spatial data
 - Perform correlation and regression analysis to understand spatial data relationships
+- Apply spatial data science techniques in real-world spatial data applications

 ## Prerequisites